-All our journals are peer reviewed single-blind, under the guidance of our independent editorial boards.
+All our journals are peer reviewed single-anonymous, under the guidance of our independent editorial boards.
 MSP and our editors champion freedom of expression and aim to maintain the integrity of the academic record.
 Our highly qualified editorial boards aim to ensure the accuracy, completeness and originality of every published article, and strive for a fair and efficient decision process.
 Our editors are ultimately accountable for all publication decisions in their journals, and aim to constantly improve them.

 The purpose of our publications is the advancement of science.
 The decision to accept or reject a submission is based only on the editors’ evaluation of an article’s importance, originality and clarity, with the help of peer-review reports, and without regard to authors’ nationality, country of residence, institutional affiliation, gender, ethnic origin, religion, or political views.

 Errors and inaccurate or misleading statements are corrected promptly and with due prominence.
 MSP reserves the right to rescind acceptances and retract published papers in exceptional cases, including but not limited to plagiarism and other unethical behavior.
 Retractions will be clearly indicated at the same location where the paper was electronically published, or an equivalent one.